Rick Story

-Rick Thomas Story (born August 28, 1984) is a retired American mixed martial artist.
-A professional from 2007-2018, he last competed for the Professional Fighters League, but is better known for his 19-fight tenure with the UFC.
+Rick Story (born August 28, 1984) is a retired American mixed martial artist.
+A professional from 2007 to 2018, he last competed for the Professional Fighters League, but is better known for his 19-fight tenure with the UFC.

 Background

-Story was born in Tacoma, Washington and, at the age of three, his parents divorced.
+Story was born in Tacoma, Washington, and, at the age of three, his parents divorced.
 Story grew up in Spanaway, Washington, with his grandmother and his older sister, Elizabeth.
 Story began wrestling when he was around 12 years old and also began watching UFC fights.
 Story attended Bethel High School in Spanaway, Washington where he was a standout in both wrestling and football.
 Story continued his wrestling career at Southern Oregon University, where he was a runner-up in the 2006 NAIA National Championships, and began learning submission grappling from a friend during his sophomore year.
 After graduating with a degree in health education, Story embarked on a career in mixed martial arts.